José Méndez and “Bullet” Joe Rogan tossed a combined no-hitter for the Kansas City Monarchs, 97 years ago today.

 Kansas City, who would capture the Negro League Championship that season, also won the opener, 6-1.

-The game marked 13 consecutive innings of one-hit ball for Rogan, who had taken over for Rube Currie in the first inning during the team’s previous game against the Chicago American Giants and allowed just one hit, according to the Kansas City Times.
+The game marked 13 consecutive innings of one-hit ball for Rogan, who had taken over for Rube Curry in the first inning during the team’s previous game against the Chicago American Giants and allowed just one hit, according to the Kansas City Times.